As a local health department we are responsible for rabies surveillance, prevention and control. Our activities include:

 First time vaccinations of pets are good for 1 year.
 Booster vaccinations – those received after prior vaccination – are effective for 3 years.

 This Pet Owner Fact Sheet is a good list of frequently asked questions and answers about pet ownership and rabies.
-Owners of pets too young to be vaccinated should be kept on a leash when outdoors or in a physically confined area.
+Pets too young to be vaccinated should be kept on a leash when outdoors or in a physically confined area.

 This Department provides free rabies vaccine clinics for all pet dogs, cats and ferrets throughout Essex County every year.
 Donations of $5 per pet is appreciated.